Nothing Phone 2a/2a Plus

 The Nothing Phone (2a) and Nothing Phone (2a) Plus are Android smartphones by Nothing.
 The base model was announced on 5 March 2024 and released on 12 March 2024.
 The Nothing Phone 2a surpassed 100,000 units sold in its first day after release.

-The main differences between the Nothing Phone (2a) and Nothing Phone (2a) Plus are their color options, chipsets, charging power, and front-facing cameras.
+The main differences between the Nothing Phone (2a) and Nothing Phone (2a) Plus are their colour options, chipsets, charging power, and front-facing cameras.